Proton Saga (third generation): Active

 The suspension setup in the third generation Saga, like the FLX previously, consists of MacPherson struts with stabiliser bars at the front and torsion beam axles at the rear.
 However, Proton has fitted new springs and dampers, as well as a new strut bar in the engine bay for improved handling and control.
 Proton has also lowered the steering ratio to 16:1 from 20:1 previously, and reduced the steering effort to 2.75 kgf from 3.0 kgf.
-The steering rack angle is now steeper and allows for a tighter turning radius of 5.1 m compared to 5.3 m previously.
+The steering rack angle is became steeper and allows for a tighter turning radius of 5.1 m compared to 5.3 m previously.

 The third generation Saga continues to utilise a hydraulic power steering system, which offers more engaging steering feedback at the expense of lighter steering effort.
 Front parking sensors are standard on all Saga variants.
 The two front sensors, located just below the headlamps, complement the twin sensors on the rear bumper.

-With the 2019 Proton Saga, the Standard variant gained ABS, EBD and BA, the front discs rotors were 1 inch larger in diameter and front parking sensors were made only available on the Premium variant.
-For 2022 Proton Saga, the Standard AT variant adds on ESC, TCS and HHA whereas front parking sensors continues available on both Premium and Premium S variants.
-So all 2022 Proton Saga automatic transmissions have completed VDC package, except the Standard Lite AT variant that was introduced by Proton on 26 August 2022.
+With the 2019 Proton Saga MC1, the Standard variant gained ABS, EBD and BA, and the front disc rotors are 1 inch larger in diameter.
+However, front parking sensors which were offered as a standard feature previously, have been omitted and are only available on the Premium variant.
+For the 2022 Proton Saga MC2, the VDC package which includes ESC, TCS and HHA became standard fitment for all AT variants.
+A Standard Lite AT variant without the VDC package was briefly introduced by Proton on 26 August 2022, which slots between the Standard MT and Standard AT.
+The Standard Lite AT variant has been quietly discontinued since 2024.